Shark activity map

 During the 2023/24 bull shark tagging program, fishing operations took place in the North Coast, Gascoyne and South-West regions (including the Swan Canning Estuary).

-How many bull sharks were caught during the 2023/24 tagging operations?
+How many bull sharks have been caught since 2023/24??

-DPIRD has caught and tagged 4 bull sharks.
-Bull sharks were tagged in the East Kimberley (3) and Collie River (1).
+During 2023/24 and 2024/25, DPIRD tagged and released 5 bull sharks.
+Bull sharks were tagged in the East Kimberley (3), Collie River (1) and Swan River (1).

 What bull sharks will be tagged?